 The Greek word ἄγγελος or "angelos" means messenger or angel.
 Angels are purely spiritual beings that do God's will (Psalm 103:20, Matthew 26:53).
 God stationed cherubim to protect the Garden of Eden after the fall of Adam and Eve in Genesis 3:24.
 An angel of the Lord appeared to Moses in Exodus 3:2 to lead the Israelites from captivity in Egypt to the Promised Land.
 An angel of the Lord appeared to Gideon under the terebinth tree to encourage him to rescue the Israelites in Judges 6:11.
 God sent an angel to punish King David and the Israelites, but stopped the angel from destroying Jerusalem after King David repented and offered sacrifice to the Lord in 2 Samuel 24.
-When Elijah fled Jezebel after his triumph on Mount Carmel, an angel brought him food, giving him strength to meet the Lord on Mount Horeb in 1 Kings 19.
+When Elijah fled Jezebel after his triumph on Mount Carmel, an angel brought him food, giving him strength to meet the Lord on Mount Horeb in First Kings 19.
 An angel restored the high priest Joshua in Zechariah 3.
 Sometimes angels take human form, as seen in the men who appeared to Abraham and Lot in Genesis 18-19, or Raphael who appeared in human form to Tobias.